pingcap/docs/sql-plan-management.md

 ## Baseline evolution

-Baseline evolution is an important function of SPM introduced in TiDB v4.0.0-rc.
+Baseline evolution is an important feature of SPM introduced in TiDB v4.0.0-rc.

 As data updates, the previously bound execution plan might no longer be optimal.
 The baseline evolution feature can automatically optimize the bound execution plan.